ABOUT PHILADELPHIA’S LABOR MARKET IN MARCH 2016

 FAST FACTS ABOUT PHILADELPHIA’S LABOR MARKET IN OCTOBER 2016

-Unemployment: Fewer than 45,000 individuals were unemployed.
-The number of unemployed individuals fell by 4,500 workers compared to a month earlier but increased by 4,500 workers compared to a year earlier — November 2015.
+Unemployment: Just fewer than 50,000 individuals were unemployed.
+The number of unemployed individuals stayed the same compared to a month earlier and only increased by 18 workers compared to a year earlier – February 2016.

 The charts below show the percentage changes in the employment, labor force, and unemployment since January 2010 – the year when unemployment reached its peak after the Great Recession.
 In May 2014 employment across the nation has returned to the pre-recession levels.
 Philadelphia County experienced a different recession story – Philadelphia had decreases in employment later compared to the nation and Pennsylvania and the decreases were not as deep locally as statewide or nationally.
 Philadelphia returned to the pre-recession employment levels in January 2010.
 In November, the unemployment rate was 6.3 percent as the number of residents employed increased exceeding the growth in labor market participation.
 Employment increased in November 2016 and reached an all-time high for the city.